AlexxNB/tinro/README.md

 ## Fallbacks

 Routes with the `fallback` property show their content when no matched address was found.
-Fallbacks may be placed inside a non-exact `<Route>` only.
+Fallbacks may be placed inside a non-exact `<Route>` or belong to root routes.
 Fallbacks bubble, so if there is no fallback on the current level, the router will try to find one on any parent levels.
 See the example:

 ```html
 <Route>  <!-- same as <Route path="/*"> -->